 Who We Are & What We Do

-OutCT is a 501c3 non-profit organization established in 2013 by a diverse group of gay, lesbian, bisexual, transgender, queers and their allies in Southeastern Connecticut to plan a New London Pride Festival.
+OutCT is a 501c3 non-profit organization established in 2013 by a diverse group of gay, lesbian, bisexual, transgender, queer folks, and their allies in Southeastern Connecticut to plan a New London Pride Festival.
 They quickly realized they had enough interest and energy to do more.
 In addition to a pride festival, OutCT has planned an art exhibit, film series, educational forums, drag shows, and a youth program.

 Mission